OpenSRProject/OpenStarRuler-Launchpad/README.md

-# SR2 Mod Manager v0.2.0
+# SR2 Mod Manager v1.0.0 Beta 1

 A small, cross-platform tool capable of installing Star Ruler 2 mods uploaded to online Git repositories, such as the ones hosted by GitHub or Bitbucket.

-The current version can be run from the command line or a basic Swing GUI.
+The current version is a JavaFX GUI application, much more deserving of the 'manager' moniker than its predecessor.

 ## Table of Contents